HyperInspire/InspireFace/README.md

 ### Java and Android platform API

 We have prepared an Android sample project.
-You can download it from the [Release Page](https://github.com/HyperInspire/InspireFace/releases) or compile the Android library yourself and place it in the `inspireface/libs directory` of the Android sample project.
+You can download library from the [Release Page](https://github.com/HyperInspire/InspireFace/releases) or compile the Android library yourself and place it in the `inspireface/libs directory` of the Android sample project.
 You can compile and run this project using Android Studio.

 ```bash
 InspireFaceExample/inspireface/libs